IABTechLab/uid2docs/docs/sharing/sharing-tokenized.md

 - [UID2 Sharing: Best Practices](sharing-best-practices.md)
 - [UID2 Portal: Overview](../portal/portal-overview.md)

-## UID2 Tokenized Sharing Workflow
+### Workflow: Tokenized Sharing Outside the Bid Stream

 Sharing of UID2 data securely from one UID2 participant to another, if messaging is not secure per [Security Requirements for Raw UID2 Sharing](#security-requirements-for-raw-uid2-sharing), includes encrypting raw UID2s into UID2 tokens that the receiver can decrypt using your encryption keys.
 To do this, you must use one of the UID2 server-side SDKs or the UID2 Snowflake integration.